DaotanYang/DE-DAE-MD-Data-Interpolation/README.md

 In each Python file, I added detailed comments, and for files with a large number of lines, I also added an index at the beginning of the file for easy access to the code for the corresponding function.

-You can choose to run ipynb files or py files depending on your computer environment.
+Depending on your computer environment, you can choose to run ipynb files or py files.